dotnet/csharplang/proposals/nullable-parameter-default-value-analysis.md

 }
 ```

 However, unconstrained generics present a problem where a bad value can go in but we don't warn about it for compat reasons.
-Therefore we adopted a strategy of simulating an assignment of the default value to the parameter, giving us the desired warnings in the method signature as well as the desired initial nullable state for the parameter.
+Therefore we adopted a strategy of simulating a assignment of the default value to the parameter in the method body, then joining in the resulting state, giving us the desired warnings in the method signature as well as the desired initial nullable state for the parameter.

 ```cs
 class C<T>